lgswa-25t2/milestone/m1/approachs/approach02.md

-# Approach 2: Detecing failure conditions
+# Approach 2: Detecting failure conditions
 There are general tactics for performance.
 - Fault detection
   - Heartbeat - Heatbeat from Rasp.PI every 500ms(TBD)